LEAF Schools & Streets | Impact Since 2004!

 The IMPACT |Community Building: LEAF Schools & Streets is creating a healthy, positive larger community by increasing the feeling of importance and responsibility in youth.
 Youth are more committed to monitoring their own behavior and are less likely to engage in risky actions.

-60% of youth reported being more valued by the community as a result of the LEAF experience in May 2017.
+60% of youth reported being more valued by the community as a result of the experience at LEAF Festival and local events.

 Cultural Competence: Young person has knowledge of and comfort with people of all different cultural/racial/ethnic backgrounds.